-Grid reference: H 03 25
+Grid reference: Area: Interest: Bating: H 03 25 33 ha Zoological , botanical - Ecologic Local importance al - Omithological Rating: Local importance

-Area: 33 ha

-Interest: Zoological, botanical - Ecological - Omithologie:

-Rating: Local importance

 Erosion has accentuated the junction between two rock types in this area so that the Millstone Grit stands up as cliffs above the softer Avonian shales and sandstones.
 These weather to a fine-grained material in which the streams excavate deep gorges.
 Slumping can also occur when the slopes become saturated.